Aira Bermudez

-Aira Bermudez (born September 6, 1983), is a Filipina dancer and actress.
+Aira Bermudez (born September 6, 1983), is a Filipino dancer and actress.
 She is the former leader of Philippine dance group, the SexBomb Girls after the succession of Rochelle Pangilinan from 2011 to 2017, also she is head choreographer and co-manager.
 She can be seen in Daisy Siete and co-hosted a limited-run dance program on QTV-11, Let's Get Aww!.
 She has been a member of the SexBomb Girls from 2000 to 2017.